jadecobra/python_tdd_exercises/source/truth_table_12_project.rst

 ^^^^^^^^^^^^^^^^^^^

-* add a function definition to ``truth_table.py``
+* then I add a function definition to ``truth_table.py``

   .. code-block:: python

     def project_first(p, q):
         return False

-  the terminal updates to show an :doc:`AssertionError` foe the first case
+  and the terminal updates to show an :doc:`AssertionError` for the first case
-* change the return statement
+* I change the return statement

   .. code-block:: python

     def project_first(p, q):
         return True

-  the terminal updates to show an :doc:`AssertionError` for the third case
+  and the :doc:`AssertionError` is now for the third case
 * before I add a condition for it, this looks similar to ``logical_equality``, ``exclusive_disjunction``, ``negate_first`` and ``negate_second`` because 2 out of the 4 cases have the same return value.
-I observe that
+I see that

   * if ``p == True`` the result is :doc:`True <data_structures_booleans>`
   * if ``p == False`` the result is :doc:`False <data_structures_booleans>`

-* add conditions to represent the observations
+* I add conditions to represent this

   .. code-block:: python

     def project_first(p, q):
         if p == True:
             return True
         if p == False:
             return False

-  all the tests pass
+  and the tests pass

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* use implied conditional testing
+* I use implied conditional testing to simplify the statements

   .. code-block:: python

     def project_first(p, q):
         if p:
             return True
         if not p:
             return False

-* simplify
+* I simplify some more

   .. code-block:: python

     def project_first(p, q):
         return True if p else False

-* simplify further
+* I simplify again

   .. code-block:: python

     def project_first(p, q):
         return p

-  I am still green
+  I am still green.
+Lovely!

 Project Second
 --------------